How to Treat Eczema from the Inside Out

 2) Eat a Low-Histamine Diet

 If you or your child are already following an anti-inflammatory diet and are still struggling from eczema, the next foods to look at are high-histamine foods.
-You might already be familiar with histamine in terms of seasonal allergies because antihistamine medications like Zytrec, Allegra or Benedryl provide quick relief of your symptoms.
+You might already be familiar with histamine in terms of seasonal allergies because antihistamine medications such as Zytrec, Allegra, or Benedryl provide quick relief of your symptoms.
 This is because histamine’s role in the body is to cause an immediate inflammatory response.
 It serves as a red flag in your immune system, notifying your body of any potential attackers.
 Because it travels throughout your bloodstream, histamine can affect your gut, lungs, skin, brain, and entire cardiovascular system, contributing to a wide range of symptoms, including eczema.

 A number of healthy foods that you may be regularly eating, including avocados, eggplant, spinach, tomatoes, bacon, and dried or citrus fruits, are high in histamine or release histamine in your body.
 I’ve seen many patients make a dramatic turnaround after removing these foods.
 To learn more about histamine intolerance, how to modify your diet to minimize your histamine levels, and supplements to relieve histamine exposure, check out this article.